ksamaschke/kde6-wayland-emoji-picker/README.md

-# KDE Wayland Emoji Picker
+# KDE 6 Emoji Picker

 I use Emojis very often, but unfortunately, there's no good Emoji-Picker for KDE 6 - at least not that I would be aware of.